Mariam-Ghazwani/automation-w-python/README.md

-# gitest
+# Automation with Python
-A Test Repository for Google IT Support Specialist Course
+Notes on code for Google IT Automation with Python Professional Certificate course